alkem-io/alkemio/Developers/README.md

 - **Server**: the primary back end server that manages interactions with the platform
 - **Server.Identity**: manages self sovereigh identity (SSI) profiles used within CherryTwist
 - **Client.Web**: browser based interface for interacting with the platfrom.
+- **Infrastructure**: for managing the environments, deployments & builds

 In addition the platform uses an Identity Service based on Azure Active Directory.